cholla-hydro/cholla/docs/sphinx/Development/writing-docs.md

 To locally build the documentation, you must:

+1. Manually install a few (non-python) dependencies:
-1. ensure that you have [Doxygen](https://www.doxygen.nl/) installed (it is invoked as a subprocess so that the output can be used with the {ref}`breathe extension <sphinx-extension/breathe>`.
+   - [Doxygen](https://www.doxygen.nl/): it is invoked as a subprocess so that the output can be used with the {ref}`breathe sphinx extension <sphinx-extension/breathe>`
+   - [pandoc](https://pandoc.org/): it is invoked by the [nbsphinx](https://nbsphinx.readthedocs.io/en/0.9.7/) sphinx extension to help generate webpages from jupyter notebooks.

 2. Then you should invoke the following commands from the root of the Cholla repository.
    (We suggest that you do this in a virtual python environment).